bmritz/datajet/README.md

 A Data Dependency Graph Framework and Executor

 DataJet abstracts over function calls by mapping inputs through a graph of functions to desired outputs.
-As a programmer, you declare your data transformations (functions) once, with inputs and outputs, and datajet will handle mapping *any* input to *any* output reachable by the graph of functions.
+As a programmer, you declare your data transformations (functions of inputs to outputs) once, and datajet will handle mapping *any* input to *any* output reachable by the graph of functions.

 **Key Features**
 - Lazy: Only Evaluate and return the data you need